How do you travel indefinitely if you aren’t rich and have kids?

 Long term, they needed to create an income while on the road:

-To subsidize their funds, Jeff planned on creating a location independent business (one he could run from anywhere in the world).
+To subsidize their funds, Jeff planned on creating a location-independent business (one he could run from anywhere in the world).
 His business idea involved combining his passion for beer and travel into one.
 He wanted to give beer tours around the world.

 He also started learning stock trading/day trading as an additional income stream.

-As time went by, Jeff found he had less motivation for beer tours and more for stock trading and has been spending long hours learning and practising methods for making steady income through trading.
+As time went by, Jeff found he had less motivation for beer tours and more for stock trading and had been spending long hours learning and practising methods for making steady income through trading.

-Jeff says he actually loves day trading and after a year of learning, he feels confident that he will be able to support their travel lifestyle.
+Jeff says he actually loves day trading, and after a year of learning, he feels confident that he will be able to support their travel lifestyle.

-What Were their biggest Challenges?
+What Were Their Biggest Challenges?

 Three of the Barnes’ biggest challenges were…